IBM/aspera-cli/docs/README.erb.md

 <%=include_commands_for_plugin('faspex5')%>

 Most commands are directly REST API calls.
-Parameters to commands are carried through option `query`, as extended value, for `list`, or through positional argument for creation.
+Parameters to commands are carried through option `query`, as extended value, for `list`, or through **Command Parameter** for creation.
 One can conveniently use the JSON format with prefix `@json:`.

 > **Note:** The API is listed in [Faspex 5 API Reference](https://developer.ibm.com/apis/catalog?search="faspex+5") under **IBM Aspera Faspex API**.